mozilla/inclusion/evaluation_tools/coc-assessment-tool/supported-groups.md

 -   Physical appearance, body size
 -   Socio-economic status

-#### Discouraged
+## Discouraged

 -   Personality traits
 -   Other kinds of beliefs
--   Lifestyle and personal behaviors
+-   Lifestyle and personal behaviours
+-   Political party **

-#### Red Flags
+## Red Flags

 - Anything that doesn’t include specific categories of people.
 For example, “we’re all colleagues” or “treat others as though they were a family member or loved one”.
 - Mention of political parties or beliefs. a project may aim to take an “apolitical” stance.

-Some policies also include political parties or beliefs in this section.
+** Some policies may also include political parties or beliefs in this section.
 This is not effective because there are many kinds of political values, from social and economic inclusion, to beliefs about legal and bureaucratic processes, to ones that are about excluding or harming some groups of people.
 These varied political alignments do not have equal impacts.